kirilradkov14/presale-contract/README.md

 ## Installation
-<p>This contract uses the Hardhat framework with JavaScript.
-To get started, first install the necessary dependencies:</p>
+This contract uses the Hardhat framework with JavaScript.
+To get started, first install the necessary dependencies:
 <pre>
 npm install
 </pre>